 - Discuss with the applicant PACSO’s guidelines for the behaviour of staff to ensure the children’s welfare and expectations in relation to practice issues.
 (See guidelines for Staff & Volunteers.)

-- Attach the new appointee to a more experienced worker for a period of three months.
+- Attach the new appointee to a more experienced worker for their initial PACSO sessions.

 The criteria for NOT appointing staff are as follows:

 - Where the applicant is a convicted offender who has committed acts of violence or sexual offences against children or adults.